GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/_index.md

 **This entire series is brought to you from our course [Godot 2D Secrets](https://gdquest.mavenseed.com/courses/godot-2d-secrets).
 It's complete and entirely free and open-source.**

+As usual on GDQuest, the code's free and open-source.
+You can find the complete demo here: [2D Tactical RPG Movement](https://github.com/GDQuest/godot-2d-tactical-rpg-movement) demo.

 In the first lesson, we'll start by looking at how we can handle grid interactions and the code structure we'll use in this project.

 Let's get started!